jarb29/udacity-capstone-ml/README.md

 ## Project Overview

+Dogs are closely involved in human lives as family members, and are very common as pets.
+On the other hand, the number of dog-related incidents of injury and uncivilized behavior is increasing.
+This leads to a need for dog identification using modern visual technology, both for dog recognition and finer-grained classification to breed.

 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed using Convolutional Neural Networks (CNN)!.
 If supplied an image of a human, the code will identify the resembling dog breed.
 In this project.
 Build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.

 ![Sample Output][image1]